dhanush142001/url-shortner/README.md

 # url-shortner
-A url shorter using angular and flask
+A url shorter using and flask